elof/popular/_data/jeanne/2020-08-25-best-art-crafts-supplies.md

 ### Paint and Paint supplies

 1. Tempura Paint: We love crayola anything.
 This Crayola Premier Tempera Paint is no exception.
 It’s thick and pigmented.
-We like to get
+We like to get the squeeze bottles to refill the little containers of paint on kid’s easel.

-Crayola Paint Set in Earth Tone Craft Acrylic Paints
+2. Acrylic Paint: We like this Crayola Acrylic Paint Set for when we need paint that is permanent.
+There are diffrent sets that come in such rich and pretty tones.

-Melissa & Doug Deluxe Wooden Standing Art Easel
+3. Melissa & Doug Deluxe Wooden Standing Art Easel

 Kids Art Smocks